Paris in 5 1/2 Weeks : Fiction and Images, a New Series of Each

 The images in this series of posts of Paris photos, are a record of the visual experience that provides part of the inspiration for my series of Paris based family novels.

-Please see my Paris page for links to photos, poems, and info on novels and short stories.
+Please see my Paris page for links to photos, poems, and info on Paris novels, images, and short stories.

 “the intent of this blog is to incrementally build a body of thought that works toward integrating various topics, yoga, fitness, and the arts – it’s a process…”